abrehan2/Dynamo/README.md

 # Synopsis

-Dynamo is a AI based web application using t
+Dynamo is a custom-developed AI web application that utilizes the services of OpenAI and Replicate.
+It is built on Next.js using TypeScript and Shadcn.
+The application features various services and has a chatbot integrated using Crisp for real-time communication.

 ## Prerequisites